ithinkdancan/custom-sidebars/readme.txt

 4. screenshot-4.png Or finetune the sidebars by selecting them directly for a special post or page!

 == Changelog ==

+= 2.0.7 =
+*		Fix: Fixed issue with some people losing some sidebar settings after update.

 = 2.0.6.1 =
 *		Minor fix: Use WordPress core functions to get URL to javascript files.